voodoofugu/nexus-state/publish/README.md

 - `useNexus`: Hook for accessing a state by key.
 - `useNexusSelect`: Hook for computed or derived state values.
 - `nexusUpdate`: Function to update your states.
-- `nexusEffect`: Function to dispatch actions.
+- `nexusTrigger`: Function to dispatch actions.